 Once you decide what comfortable and healthy boundaries are for you, your family and your business, it becomes easier to say no to the things and people that fall outside those lines.
 In the powerful words of one of the world’s most successful businessmen, Warren Buffet, “The difference between successful people and really successful people is that really successful people say “no” to almost everything.”

-Helping agents discover new and empowering ways to realize their potential while discovering more of what brings them joy, courage, and confidence is truly one of the best parts of what we do each day.
+Boundaries help agents discover new and empowering ways to realize their potential while discovering more of what brings them joy, courage, and confidence.
 Now, set those boundaries and be the difference you want to see in your life.

 Darryl Davis is a speaker, coach, and the bestselling author of How to Become a Power Agent in Real Estate, as well as the CEO of Darryl Davis Seminars.
 He currently hosts weekly free webinars to help agents navigate market change and design careers worth smiling about.
 Learn more at his website or connect with him on Facebook or YouTube.